 Why choose this course

-Our PGCert Advanced Practice in Psychological Wellbeing course will introduce you to how clients with common mental health problems are engaged with and assessed in a clinical setting.
-We’ll give you the skills to add value and make a real difference to patients' lives using evidence-based talking therapies.
+- Be introduced to the assessment and treatment of patients with mild to moderate common mental health difficulties and acquire the skills to add value and make a real difference to patients' lives using evidence-based talking therapies.

 - Commitment to quality of care